 A living museum is a “live-act” presentation performed by students from the perspective of a historical figure.

-Dressed in character and speaking in a first-person point of view, students share facts and information about a historical figure with an audience.
+Dressed in character and speaking in the first-person point of view, students share facts and information about a historical figure with an audience.

 Not only do living museums prompt students to put into practice what they have learned in class, but these acts provide visitors with a lively interpretation of history.